margaretmf/margaretmf.github.io/teaching.md

 # Children's Books #
 Reading and analyzing children's books feeds my soul.
+This page is to share children's books analyzed and literary tools.

 The top three books for children I have read are "The River", "Hatchet", "Where the Wild Fern Grows", and "Charlie and the Chocolate Factory".
 Other children's books authors of interest include Thornton Burgess and Laura Ingalls Wilder, and "Brian's Return", "Brian's Hunt".